Continuing with my Veterans Day theme...

 He then mentioned how he had been looking for a certain recording, Bugle Call Rag & One O’Clock Jump by the Metronome All Star Band.
 Being a record collector, I had several copies and would later make a recording and give him a copy of the Victor 78.

 For years, Frank and his wife Shirley would invite me to the annual Big Band concerts that came to town by The Glenn Miller & Tommy Dorsey Orchestras.
 My wife and I still go with Shirley because, unfortunately, I lost my friend Frank a couple of years ago.
-He passed away just short of the opening of the WWII Museum in New Orleans where he had been invited to the dedication.
+He passed away just short of the opening of the WWII Museum New Orleans

 I am often reminded of Frank almost everywhere I look as he just happened to be a bystander in one of the most famous photographs ever taken.